 The World Veteran Championships are held under the auspices of the FIE every year.
-The date and place are decided by the Executive Committee of the FIE Individual competitions are held in three age categories and at all weapons - 50-59 years' old, 60-69 years' old and 70+ respectively.
+The date and place are decided by the Executive Committee of the FIE Individual competitions are held in three age categories and at all weapons - 40-49 years' old, 50-59 years' old, 60-69 years' old and 70+ respectively.